 Many people have treatment resistant depression, where antidepressants have helped little if at all.
 Transcranial Magnetic Stimulation is an excellent new alternative depression treatment.
 Also, whether or not antidepressants have helped previously, TMS therapy can still be effective.

-And if you have undergone shock therapy or electroconvulsive therapy (ECT) without success, TMS depression treatments can help—without anesthesia or electrical shocks.
+If you have undergone shock therapy or electroconvulsive therapy (ECT) without success, TMS depression treatments can help—without anesthesia or electrical shocks.
 A covered magnetic stimulating coil is strategically placed on the patient’s head.
 A magnetic field generated from the coil passes through the skull and creates a current that affects the action of neurons in the brain responsible for mood.
 Unlike antidepressants and other medications, TMS therapy has a long-lasting effect.
 Some people may need additional treatment months later, while others enjoy long-term relief.

 Transcranial magnetic stimulation (TMS) is based on the science of bioelectricity.
 In the late 1700’s, it was discovered that nerves act as electric conductors and play an important role in muscle contraction.
 Work began in the United Kingdom in 1976 in which nerves were stimulated using short magnetic field pulses.
 This work was expanded upon by Anthony Barker and the Sheffield group in 1985 when they developed a machine that could stimulate the cerebral cortex.
 It used electromagnets rather than direct electric current in order to avoid the pain and disruption caused by electric shocks and seizures.